vdorseuil/ScracthML/transformers/README.md

 - Multi Head Attention
 - Handles different max_length for encoder and decoder
 - Regularization (Dropout and normalization)
+- Forward and generate function for the model
-- Causal mask and Padding Mask
+- Causal mask, Padding Mask
-- Generate function
+- Tokenizer from scratch with EOS, BOS, UNK and PAD tokens
-- Full custom dataset for traning
+- Dataset preprocessing for training

 ## How to Use : Training